 Finding your unique palate

-Whisky is one of those timeless drinks depicted in numerous movies, books, and songs portraying a hero everyone admires and envies.
-You can be that hero too, but first, you need to learn about the subtle nuances that make up every brand of whisky.
+Whisky is one of those timeless drinks depicted in movies, books, and songs portraying a hero everyone admires and envies.
+You can be that hero too, but first, you need to learn about the subtle nuances that make up every brand of whisky and maybe learn the secrets of gentleman sex.
 Use this simple guide, and you will be rising above the crowd at every party in no time.